Isoprene: Regulation

 Isoprene emission in plants is controlled both by the availability of the substrate (DMAPP) and by enzyme (isoprene synthase) activity.
 In particular, light, CO2 and O2 dependencies of isoprene emission are controlled by substrate availability, whereas temperature dependency of isoprene emission is regulated both by substrate level and enzyme activity.

-Other organisms
+Human & other organisms

 Isoprene is the most abundant hydrocarbon measurable in the breath of humans.
-The estimated production rate of isoprene in the human body is 0.15 µmol/(kg·h), equivalent to approximately 17 mg/day for a person weighing 70 kg.
+The estimated production rate of isoprene in the human body is 0.15 μmol/(kg·h), equivalent to approximately 17 mg/day for a person weighing 70 kg.
+Human breath isoprene originates from lipolytic cholesterol metabolism within the skeletal muscular peroxisomes and IDI2 gene acts as the production determinant.
+Due to the absence of IDI2 gene, animals such as pigs and bottle-nose dolphins do not exhale isoprene.

 Isoprene is common in low concentrations in many foods.
 Many species of soil and marine bacteria, such as Actinomycetota, are capable of degrading isoprene and using it as a fuel source.

 Biological roles

 Isoprene emission appears to be a mechanism that trees use to combat abiotic stresses.
 In particular, isoprene has been shown to protect against moderate heat stress (around 40 °C).
 It may also protect plants against large fluctuations in leaf temperature.
 Isoprene is incorporated into and helps stabilize cell membranes in response to heat stress.

 Isoprene also confers resistance to reactive oxygen species.
 The amount of isoprene released from isoprene-emitting vegetation depends on leaf mass, leaf area, light (particularly photosynthetic photon flux density, or PPFD) and leaf temperature.
 Thus, during the night, little isoprene is emitted from tree leaves, whereas daytime emissions are expected to be substantial during hot and sunny days, up to 25 μg/(g dry-leaf-weight)/hour in many oak species.